monospice/laravel-redis-sentinel-drivers/README.md

 This package wraps the configuration of Laravel's broadcasting, cache, session, and queue APIs for Sentinel with the ability to set options for our Redis services independently.
+It adds Sentinel support for [Laravel Horizon][s-horizon] and fixes other compatibility issues.

 We configure the package separately from Laravel's standard Redis configuration so we can choose to use the Sentinel connections as needed by the environment.
 A developer may use a standalone Redis server in their local environment, while production environments operate a Redis Sentinel set of servers.

 Contents